0atman/noboilerplate/scripts/38-autism.md

 notes:

-- between 1 and 2 percent of children have it, and you don't grow out of it
+- between 1 and 2 percent of children are autistic, and you don't grow out of it
-	- This means that 1 or 2 percent of adults could have it and not know they do
+	- This means that 1 or 2 percent of adults could be autistic and not know they are
 - Autism seems to be extremely heritable
-	- if one or both of your parents have it, you likely have it too
+	- if one or both of your parents are autistic, you likely are too
-	- But the reverse is also likely true: If you have it, ask your parents some questions about how they have experienced their life so far
+	- But the reverse is also likely true: If are autistic, ask your parents some questions about how they have experienced their life so far

-- There does appear to be a single core trait, however, which surprised me

 ---